DaSalba/Image2GB/README.md

 2. *Image->Mode->Indexed...* and choose *Use custom palette*
 3. Select *Game Boy (4)*, which should be at the beginning of the list.
 4. Click *[Convert]*.
+5. Open the palette list (*Windows->Dockable Dialogs->Palettes*), right click
-5. Right click the Game Boy palette in the list, select *Edit Palette...*.
+   the Game Boy palette in the list, select *Edit Palette...*.
 A new tab (Palette Editor) should open next to the Palettes one.
 6. You should now see the 4 colors and their names, click *[Zoom all]* to make them bigger (the *[: :]* button to the right of the *+* one).